securityfirst/tent-content/contents_en/communications/mobile-phones/beginner/information-stored.md

 Mobile phones can store all sorts of data: call history, text messages sent and received, address books, photos, video clips, text files.
 These may reveal your network of contacts, and personal information about you and your colleagues.

 Some phones have encryption options available which should be applied.
 If you have an Android phone this can be done in Settings -> Personal -> Security -> Encryption.
-(Learn how to [Encrypt your iPhone] (umbrella://lesson/encrypt-your-iphone).)
+(Learn [Basic Security for Android](umbrella://lesson/android) and how to [Encrypt your iPhone] (umbrella://lesson/encrypt-your-iphone).)

 Do not store confidential files and photos on your mobile phone.
 Move them, as soon as you can, to a safe location, as outlined in the [Backing Up](umbrella://lesson/backing-up) lesson.
 Frequently erase your phone call records, messages, address book entries, photos, etc. Learn more about safe deleting in the [Deleting lesson](umbrella://lesson/safely-deleting).
 ![image](mobile3.png)